inventree/inventree-wireviz/README.md

 | Clear BOM Data | Remove existing BOM entries first, before creating new ones |
 | Add Part Image | Where available, embed part images in the generated harness diagram |

-Additionally, you must ensure that the *Enable event integration* setting is enabled in the *Plugin Settings* view:
+Additionally, you must ensure that the following plugin features are enabled on the InvenTree server:

+- Enable interface integration
+- Enable URL integration

 ![](./docs/event_plugin.png)